Progern/melanoma-seg-classification/README.md

 The original dataset is provided by the International Skin Imaging Collaboration (ISIC).
 It has more than 20,000 images of birthmarks with segmentation masks and metadata (malignant or benign, and other information).

-The pre-processed dataset (center-crop to have only the birthmarks as the majority in the dataset, and omit plain skin parts) is available [here](https://drive.google.com/drive/folders/163Pxx-OQUoTW87xZ1VMHgldyd-E6uTWu?usp=sharing).
+The pre-processed dataset (center-crop to have only the birthmarks as the majority in the dataset, and omit plain skin parts) is available [here](https://drive.google.com/file/d/1ajVY-dkdbGzDm0abxQ4TYHzPIu4GO4jw/view?usp=sharing).

 ## Models

-A trained segmentation and classification models are available [here](https://drive.google.com/drive/folders/163Pxx-OQUoTW87xZ1VMHgldyd-E6uTWu?usp=sharing).These are not trained exhaustively and may not yield the best possible result.
+A trained [segmentation](https://drive.google.com/file/d/1pGlUxwDOBeVzJmW-0TWdobE45NmawNGJ/view?usp=sharing) and [classification](https://drive.google.com/file/d/1XzxEBgZBx4b-jNL6eWP8aCZh-OyvvHr0/view?usp=sharing) models are available as well.
+These were not trained exhaustively and may not yield the best possible result.

 ## Segmentation 🔬